-Sustained and coordinated activities that relate to the course content are the key to successful workbased learning.
+Sustained and coordinated activities that relate to the course content are the key to successful work-based learning.
 Possible activities for this course include the following.
 This is not an exhaustive list.

 Collision Repair: Painting & Refinishing is for students who wish to obtain in-depth knowledge and skills in automotive painting and refinishing procedures in preparation for postsecondary training and careers as collision repair technicians.
 Upon completion of this course, proficient students will be able to develop, document, and implement refinishing plans for given vehicles.
 Students will read and interpret technical texts to determine, understand, and safely perform appropriate repair techniques and procedures.
 Standards in this course include surface preparation; spray gun and related equipment operation, paint mixing, matching, and applying; diagnosis and correction of paint defects; and final detailing.
-Students completing the Automotive Collision Repair program of study will be eligible to take the examination for Automotive Student Excellence (ASE) Student

-Certification in Collision Repair and ASE Professional Certification in Painting & Refinishing (B2).
+Students completing the Automotive Collision Repair program of study will be eligible to take the examination for Automotive Student Excellence (ASE) Student Certification in Collision Repair Students completing this course will be eligible to take the examination forand ASE Professional Certification in Painting & Refinishing (B2).
 Some tasks are assigned a "High Priority (HP)" designation.
-NATEF-accredited programs must include at least 95% of the HP-I (Individual) tasks and 90% of the HP-G (Group) tasks in the curriculum.
+NATEF accredited NATEF-accredited programs must include at least 95% of the HP-I (Individual) tasks and 90% of the HP-G (Group) tasks in the curriculum.